 4) Inform research efforts and support the translation of knowledge into clinical care.

 Within Toronto, we service a diverse community of cultural and ethnic backgrounds.
 As cultural diversity influences an individual’s risk factors for stroke, as well as their overall care and management, we recognize the importance of specialized programs and services to meet the needs of these communities.
-Further, as stroke can occur at any age, we also promote awareness of pediatric stroke with an emphasis on prevention, long term management, and recovery needs for children who have had a stroke.

 As part of the TSNs, the Toronto Stroke Networks Steering Committee (TSNSC) was established to provide strategic governance, stewardship, and decision making for the stroke system in Toronto.
 TSNSC membership includes the Stroke Executive Committee of the NEGTASN and the TWSN (Chair, Executive Administrative Lead, Medical Director and Regional Director).